4ndrelim/DeepLearningBuildNN/README.md

-# Build neural network with MNIST database
+# Build Neural Network with MNIST database
 This repository contains code for the construction of basic neural networks from scratch.
 Dataset used is the MNIST digits database.

 ## Installation Guide